Chester-Gillon/E2E_example_projects/README.md

 The device in the target confguration has been set to TCI6638K2K due to the 66AK2H12 device file not containing all required entries for tracing (https://e2e.ti.com/support/development_tools/code_composer_studio/f/81/t/511744)

+Running the testudp program reports a failure on size 1455:
+C:\ti\ti-processor-sdk-rtos-k2hk-evm-04.01.00.06\ndk_2_25_01_11\packages\ti\ndk\winapps>testudp.exe 192.168.1.4
+IPv4 address

+Testing target client at 192.168.1.4:7
+Testing UDP packet payloads from 1 to 1472 bytes... testudp.exe: failed on size 1455

+When the testudp test fails the Oversize Receive Frames Register (RXOVERSIZEDFRAMES) at address 0x02090C18 is incrementing.

 NIMU_emacExample_EVMK2HC66BiosExampleProject
 ============================================